franneck94/HelperBox/README.md

 Refer to the [documentation](https://franneck94.github.io/HelperBox/).

 If you want to use ToolBox++ in parallel, you have to start Toolbox **before** starting this HelperBox.
+You may need to launch the HelperBox.exe as admin.

 Note: Most windows are only displayed in Embark Beach and in the Underworld.